awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 ### IAM permissions required for creating a DB instance from a CEV<a name="custom-setup-orcl.db"></a>

-To create a DB instance from an existing CEV, the IAM principal needs the following additional permissions:
+To create an RDS Custom for Oracle DB instance from an existing CEV, the IAM entity needs the following additional permissions\.

 ```
 iam:SimulatePrincipalPolicy